Unity Is Not Based On Me

 We are called to serve one another through encouragement, prayer, fellowship, and service.
 We are called to confess our sins to one another.
 We are called to reassure one another of Christ’s forgiveness.
 We are called to represent the truth of the gospel to one another and we are called to really know one another so that we can rejoice and weep with one another.
 That can only happen if we spend time together.

 That’s why we must first decide if we really want unity, because unity calls us to be involved and to really know one another.
 In our song today we sing that it is good and pleasant when brothers live together in unity.
 There is something great about community, about people coming together and finding a reason to unite.
-True unity is not about agreeing on everything, but bowing before the Lord and allowing Him to be the driving force behind every decision and action.
-Unity with one another is biased on our ability to bow and worship God.
+But we need to acknowledge that we will never find unity on our own, we can only find unity if we are bound together by God.
+True unity is not about agreeing on everything, but bowing before the Lord and allowing Him to bind us together in love.

 In our song this morning David shows us two different ways that we can find unity by using two poetic images, oil and dew.
 I believe that David is using these images to show that To Have Unity We Must Learn The Value Of You.

 David begins with a picture that is lost on us today.
 When I think about someone pouring oil over my head that runs down and covers my beard and then pools in my collar, I think more of a practical joke than a blessing.
-It just sounds messy and I am not sure Trista would get excited if I came home and said, “Sweetheart, you never guess what happened.
-I was blessed today when Dale came in and poured oil all over my head, down my face and onto my clothes."
+It just sounds messy and I am not sure Trista would get excited if I came home and said, Baby you never guess what happened.
+I was blessed today when Ockay came in and poured oil all over my head, down my face and onto my clothes.

-But more particularly here the oil is an anointing oil, a way of designating the person as a priest.
-Living together means seeing the oil flow over the head, down the face, and onto the shoulders of men and women who serve as your priest.
+It might help if you understand this is not just oil, its anointing oil.
+By pouring oil over your head it is a way of designating the person as a priest.
+Living together in unity means that we see the oil flow over the head, down the face, and onto the shoulders of men and women who serve as your priest.
 We are united with brothers and sisters who are God's anointed, and that is a true gift.

 The people who are sitting next to you are your priests, and you are theirs.
 They are accountable to God and to the family for your well being and you are accountable for theirs.
 It is easier for me to find unity with people who are looking out for me, folks who will put their wants and desires behind my well being.
 Unity screams that the more I value you, the less I value things or my wants, or my opinions.

-David second illustration may also be lost on us, but it is one that is vitally important if we have any hope is being the church that God has called us to be.
-David mentions that dew that is present in Hermon.
+David mentions that dew that is present in Hermon, which is vitally important if we have any hope is being the church that God has called us to be.
 In a country that is dry and often goes months in between rains, the dew is a blessing that not only helps sustain life, but makes it bearable.

-In the same way as we close this morning I want to give you three things you can do to be a blessing to those in the congregation that you are called to love and serve.
+As we close this morning I want to quickly mention three things you can do to be a blessing to those in the congregation that you are called to love and serve.

 First, Be a forgiver.
 I know there are some here today and on the internet that are struggling with bitterness because you’ve refused to forgive someone for something they’ve done or said to you.
 It’s time to put on forgiveness and repair your relationships.

-It might be a good idea if we were more like the young child who was overheard reciting the prayer given to the disciples: “And forgive us our trash passes, as we forgive those who have passed trash against us.”
+It might be a good idea if we were more like the young child who was trying to pray the LOrd’s prayer, but got little confused when he said: “And forgive us our trash passes, as we forgive those who have passed trash against us.”
 Are you passing trash around this morning?
-Get rid of it before it starts to stink.
+Get rid of it before it starts to rot in your heart and soul.

 Secondly, Be a lover.
 We are called by Christ to love one another in John 13:34-35: A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this all men will know that you are my disciples, if you love one another.
 Loving one another is not an option; it’s a command.
 And when we love, people will take notice and know that we’re followers of the One who loves unconditionally.